Flanginian School: Literature

 The school is perhaps best remembered for an anthology of prose and poetry entitled Flowers of Piety (Άνθη Ευλαβείας, 1708), which was composed by the students of the school, made up of epigrams, both in ancient Greek and Latin, Sapphic odes, Italian sonnets, and, most significantly, prose and verse compositions in (Demotic) modern Greek.
-As such it offers the first surviving Demotic Greek poetry following the termination of the Cretan Renaissance.
-Additional works composed by the staff of the Flanginian were: "Greece’s Homage to the Venetian Senate", as well as a literary encyclopedia by Ioannis Patousas composed in four volumes, which was a valuable resource for Greek schools operating in the Ottoman Empire.
+It offers the first surviving Demotic Greek poetry following the termination of the Cretan Renaissance.
+Additional works composed by the staff of the Flanginian are "Greece's Homage to the Venetian Senate", and a literary encyclopedia by Ioannis Patousas composed in four volumes, which was a valuable resource for Greek schools operating in the Ottoman Empire.

 Location

 The school was located in the Campo dei Greci, near the Greek Orthodox church of Saint George.
 Today the building of the Flanginian School houses the Hellenic Institute of Byzantine and Post-Byzantine Studies in Venice.
 The building was conserved at the initiative of Sophia Antoniadis.